fellstat/triangulator/docs/index.md

 **What is your best guess for what the quantity is?**
 </p>

 to each expert.
 Remind them to ignore the estimates that are going to be used.
-Record record each value and then open a discussion two synthesize these into a single value for the whole group.
+Record each value and then open a discussion two synthesize these into a single value for the whole group.

 Next elicit the 75% percentile.
 Pose the question